Log-free zero density estimates for automorphic $L$-functions: Acknowledgement

 \section{Acknowledgement}

-The author thanks his advisor, Lillian Pierce, who suggested the topic and gave much guidance during the research.
+The contents in this paper are part of the author's Ph.D. dissertation at Duke University.
+The author thanks his advisor, Lillian Pierce, who suggested the topic and gave much guidance during the research, and Jesse Thorner for pointing an error in the previous version.
 The author also thanks Jayce Getz, Robert Lemke Oliver, Jiuya Wang, and Asif Zaman for helpful discussions.

 {}